MiladHooshyar/WetChannelExtraction/README.md

 The required python library are:

-1. �arcpy� library: this library is included with ArcGIS package.
-If you install ArcGIS on your computer, the �arcpy� library will be installed automatically.
+1. arcpy library: this library is included with ArcGIS package.
+If you install ArcGIS on your computer, the arcpy library will be installed automatically.
 It is recommended to use 64-bit python which is available on new versions of ArcGIS.
 64-bit background geoprocessing is also available for older versions at http://resources.arcgis.com/en/help/main/10.1/index.html#/Background_Geoprocessing_64_bit/002100000040000000/.

-2. �	�numpy�, �scipy�, �Scikit-learn�, and �matplotlib� libraries.
+2. 	numpy, scipy, Scikit-learn, and matplotlib libraries.

 ## B. Code structure

-1. �main.py� is the file for setting the parameters and running the code.
+1. main.py is the file for setting the parameters and running the code.

-2. �Wet_Channel_Extraction.py� is the main code which calls the functions from �Wet_Extraction_Fun.py� to delineate wet segments.
+2. Wet_Channel_Extraction.py is the main code which calls the functions from Wet_Extraction_Fun.py to delineate wet segments.

-3. �Pre_Processing.py� contains the functions to fix the extent of the input rasters.
+3. Pre_Processing.py contains the functions to fix the extent of the input rasters.

 ## C. Inputs

-Before running the code, there are some parameters which should be set in �Run.py� including.
+Before running the code, there are some parameters which should be set in Run.py including.

 1. The path to the bare-earth DEM (ground_DEM).